alpheios-project/documentation/design/vocabulary.md

 ## Architectural Perspective

 I1.
-Vocabulary functonality should be available via a API I2.
-It must be possible to aggregate user vocabulary data across multiple applications I3.
+Vocabulary functionality should be available via a API

+I2.
+Vocabulary functionality should be language-agnostic (i.e same API for latin, greek, etc)

+I3.
+It must be possible to aggregate user vocabulary data across multiple applications

+I4.
 It must be possble to distribute all or part of user vocabulary data to individual applications and devices.

-I4.
-User identification and authentication be decoupled from the vocabulary functionality I5.
+I5.
+User identification and authentication be decoupled from the vocabulary functionality

+I6.
 Multiple applications must be able to store and retrieve data upon behalf of the same single user

 ## Data we might want to store with a word

+* language
 * locations of user's encounters with the word
 * Metadata identifying the work, author, etc.
 * lemma